azku/azku.github.io/about.md

 ---

 ## My programming interests:
 I like erlang and lisp.
-At the moment Microsoft's .NET (C# and VB) pays the bills.
+I have experience with Microsoft's .NET (C# and VB).

 I use Unix like systems on all my side projects.
 I program on emacs and love to be pragmatic about the environment and software.
 I am a big believer in automating software building processes.

 ## Relevant experience
-2017-current:
+2020-current:
+Computer Science teacher at secondary schools.

+2017-2020:
 Technical software developer of CAD-CAE programs at Batz S.COOP.

 2007-2017: